apache/sling-old-svn-mirror/testing/junit/rules/README.md

-# Sling Http Testing Rules
+# Apache Sling Testing Rules

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 The Sling Http Testing Rules allow writing integration tests easily.
 They are primarily meant to be used for tests that use http against a Sling instance and make use of the `org.apache.sling.testing.clients` which offer a simple, immutable and extendable way of working with specialized http clients.